Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 ## Device simulation
 **_NOTE!
 This feature is not needed to pass SafetyNet's CTS profile test and may even cause issues.
-Only enable it if you actually need it!_**
+Only enable it if you actually need it, !_**

 If you want to simulate a specific device (to get access to device specific apps in the Play store, as an example), you can activate this option.
 It will pull information from the currently used fingerprint (has to be set by the module) and use this to set a few certain props to these values.
 The props that are set are (currently):
 - ro.product.brand